indeedeng/go-groups/README.md

 #### Typical Workflow

 1. Run `go-groups -w ./..` to rewrite and sort import groupings
-2. Run `go fmt -w ./..` to format your go source file
+2. Run `gofmt -w ./..` to format your go source file

 #### More info